Rohan-malhotra555/MudraVaani-/README.md

 MudraVaani

-Welcome to 'MudraVaani' the Sign Language Learning and Communication App!
+Welcome to 'MudraVaani', the Sign Language Learning and Communication App!
 This Android application is designed to enhance learning and communication for the deaf and hard-of-hearing community by leveraging advanced technologies to recognize and interpret sign language gestures.
 Developed using Java, TensorFlow, OpenCV, and Firebase Auth, this app provides an innovative and user-friendly solution for learning and practicing sign language.

 Features
 Gesture Recognition: Uses TensorFlow and OpenCV to accurately recognize and interpret hand gestures for various signs.